Songbooks and Seaweed: Learnings from creating in an unknown world.

 When I first spent time in the paintings, I was unnerved by an unknown.
 I knew these landscapes.
 I had walked in the hills and along the costal paths that feature in Knight’s landscapes.
 So why did a place so familiar feel unfamiliar?
 What was the artist seeing that I was not?

 To answer the question I researched the botanist and painter, Margery Knight.
 There isn’t a wealth of information in terms of biography, so I found her in her work.
 I acquired a 1931 first edition of Manx Algae, a lovingly detailed study of Manx seaweeds.
 I stumbled across an article by Geraldine Reid From the Shore to the Sublittoral: Liverpool’s Algal Women.
-From these readings, I started to pick up themes around community, scientific contributions that continue to impact today, precision in work and thinking, and a personal resilience of remarkable depths.
+From these readings, I started to pick up themes around community, scientific contributions that impact today, precision in work and thinking, and a personal resilience of remarkable depths.

 And then the golden nugget appeared…